 It is the goal of John Brown University that all enrolled students be given equal opportunity to succeed in their quest for a higher education that is based upon our "Christ Over All" philosophy and that integrates the educational principles of "Head, Heart, and Hand."
-In accordance with the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the ADAA, John Brown University is committed to providing reasonable accommodations to students who are disabled.
-Students having documented disabilities are encouraged to contact the Director of Student Support Services at (479) 524-7400 or 524-7471, email JWright@jbu.edu, or to stop by the Office of Disability Services located in the Learning Resource Center, Room 147 on the Siloam Springs campus.
+In accordance with the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Act Amendments of 2008, John Brown University is committed to providing reasonable accommodations to students who are disabled.
+Students having documented disabilities are encouraged to contact the Director at (479) 524-7400, email kireland@jbu.edu, or to stop by the Office of Disability Services located in the Learning Resource Center (LRC), Room 148, on the Siloam Springs campus.

-Student Development Services
+Student Development Office